Experienced Child Custody Law Attorney Serving Denton County, Lewisville, Frisco and all of North Texas

 - The work responsibilities of one of the parents have changed

 Will the child’s own preferences be taken into account?

 It depends on the age and maturity of the child.
 The older the child is, the more likely it is that his preferences will be considered.
 Even the preferences of an older child might be ignored if, for example, the court believes that one of the parents has been trying to bribe the child.
 Ultimately, the standard is based on the child’s best interests, including but not limited to the child’s preferences.

-If the other parent and I agree to modify child custody arrangements, can we do it on our own without going to court?
+If the other parent and I agree to modify custody arrangements, can we do it on our own without going to court?

-Parents can and are encouraged to agree to any child custody modifications if both parents believe such modification is in the best interest of the the child(ren).
+Parents can and are encouraged to agree to any custody modifications if both parents believe such modification is in the best interest of the the child(ren).
 However, in order for these agreements to be enforceable the parents must get the Judge to approve the new custody modification arrangement and have a new order signed.

-Normally a child custody modification case is filed by a parent.
+Normally a custody modification case is filed by a parent.
 If you are not the child’s parent, you can file a modification case under certain conditions if you have been caring for the child or living with the child for at least six months, or if you are a close relative of the child.
 Applications filed by non-parents are usually reserved for situations where a parent has recently died or where the child’s current circumstances place him in danger.

-Modifying a child custody order requires appropriate reasons, and it requires a hearing before the court that issued the original custody order.
+Modifying a custody order in Texas requires appropriate reasons, and it requires a hearing before the court that issued the original custody order.
 These proceedings are often contested, and they can get complicated even if they are not contested.
 This is no time to go it alone – you need experienced, professional legal counsel to maximize your chances of success.
 Call now.